Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/ionic-master-detail-view.md

 </ion-content>
 ```

-As you can see we use elements like `card?.property` the question mark will make sure the element is available.
+As you can see, we use elements like `card?.property`.
+The question mark will make sure the element is available.
 Else we might get errors saying something like: Trying to get property of undefined.

-With this in place you have the detail page setup.
+With this in place, you have the detail page setup.

 ![Ionic detail page](https://cdn.hashnode.com/res/hashnode/image/upload/v1612333297252/tVX9-cSMd.png)